Paul-V-S-10/Form_and_datatable/README.md

 # React Form & NavBar Project

 This project is a simple React application that includes a **form** for collecting user input (name, district, and phone number) and a **navbar** with social media icons and navigation links.
-The design follows a modern dark theme with Apple-inspired aesthetics.
+The design follows a modern dark theme.

 ## Features